-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 Nearly as significant as the Times story is the fact of the leaks behind it.
 Correspondents Michael S. Schmidt and Maggie Haberman cited four people who told them about the matter.
 Who would know such things?
 Why would they talk about them to the press?

 McGahn?
 His top deputies?
 Former chief of staff Reince Priebus?
 Top members of Congress said they were blindsided.
-Sen. Mark Warner, D-Va., the ranking member of the Senate Intelligence Committee, told Jake Tapper on CNN he didn't think he could be surprised anymore — and was.
+Sen. Mark Warner, D-Va., the ranking member of the Senate Intelligence Committee, told Jake Tapper on CNN that he didn't think he could be surprised anymore — and was.

 So why this story and why now?

-Hypothesis: If Trump, as president, cannot be indicted if he were charged with obstruction of justice or another transgression, his aides certainly can.
+Hypothesis: If Trump, as president, cannot be indicted if he was charged with obstruction of justice or another transgression, his aides certainly can.
 Mueller has charged two people and concluded guilty pleas with two others.
 So if McGahn or others want to put themselves on the right side of any potential criminal activity Mueller might allege went on inside the White House, making the case for themselves in public would be one way to do it.

-Hypothesis: McGahn did not threaten directly to Trump that he'd quit if Mueller were fired, the Washington Post reported.
+Hypothesis: McGahn did not threaten directly to Trump that he would quit if Mueller were fired, The Washington Post reported.
 But if Trump didn't know that then, he knows now.
 And, in fact, could the whole situation be the result of people inside the administration trying to warn Trump against firing Mueller without needing to have that conversation inside the family?

 Hypothesis: White House officials could be despairing that the wheels have come off this administration.
-Mueller has a G-Man snooping through every desk and a G-Woman listening outside every door.
+Mueller has a G-man snooping through every desk and a G-woman listening outside every door.
 People on the inside don't want to lie to investigators and as the special counsel's office snakes toward the president — via the attorney general and others — they feel they have no choice but to come clean.

-Here's how one attorney put it to Darren Samuelsohn and Josh Meyer in Politico: "It's one more brick in the wall," said a Washington lawyer representing another senior Trump aide in the Russia probe who added that the most interesting aspect of the Trump-Mueller story to him was that "people are leaking this s***."
+Here is how one attorney put it to Darren Samuelsohn and Josh Meyer in Politico: "It's one more brick in the wall," said a Washington lawyer representing another senior Trump aide in the Russia probe who added that the most interesting aspect of the Trump-Mueller story to him was that "people are leaking this s***."

 "That is a sign to me people perceive this ship has sprung a leak and it's time to make themselves look good," the attorney said.
 "To some extent I think the fact of the leaking is almost the most significant, that we've reached an inflection point where people at the center of things feel the need to redeem themselves at the expense of the president."